learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 to their own future selves — for documentation or clarification purposes.
 Don't forget to re-comment out line 1 before you move on.

+> **Reminder:** Recall that you will need to click "open in repl.it" in the
+> upper right corner of the REPL window to open it in a new browser tab, then
+> sign in to your repl.it account before you can fork the code and modify it.

 ### Instructions

 Okay, let's get some practice with logical operators.
 Take a look at line 4 in